-Global growth is becoming increasingly less synchronized, with the Eurozone, Japan and UK showing some moderation in growth, whilst the US remains relatively robust.
+Global growth remains desynchronized, with the Eurozone, Japan and the UK showing an ongoing moderation in growth, whilst the US remains robust.

 All major value equity indices show that the last five years, and in particular the last 12 months, have been a challenge for value as a style.

 Nearly every expert seems to be pessimistic about any progress being made during the US-China talks this week, citing the “low level delegations” attending, but there are many signs from both sides of an incipient deal, not to mention the obvious economic and political incentives to achieve such.

 The MSCI AC Asia ex Japan (AxJ) Index edged higher in July as losses in China and Korea were offset by gains in India, the Philippines, Thailand and Malaysia.